ahmbay/ComboBoxExample/README.md

 Requirements
 --------------
--Xcode 4.5 or higher
+- Xcode 4.5 or higher
--iOS 5.0 or higher
+- iOS 5.0 or higher
--ARC
+- ARC

 in ViewController.h
 --------------